frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 }
 ```

 Here, each call to the function creates two more calls, except when $n = 1$.
-The table below shows the calls made from a single initial call to $g(n)$:
+The Table 1.1.2.A shows the calls made from a single initial call to $g(n)$:

 | Function Call | Number of Calls |
 | ------------- | --------------- |